jai-ranchod/demo_3/README.md

 This script uses a data set from Yahoo Finance that will be referenced directly within the script; no alterations will be necessary.
 I use an optimized Holt model to forecast the value of the PHLX semiconductor index 21 business days (one month) out.

-Linear and Random Forest Modeling:

-This script uses a data set from the Marin Stats program to predict lung capacity in adolescents and teens.
-The continuous lung capacity outcome is predicted with a linear model, with a random forest model, and finally with an ensemble of both.
-The data set is refenced directly within the script, no alterations are necessary.
+KNN - Titanic:
+This script uses the "titanic_train" data set to illustrate the use of the k-nearest neighbors algorithm to create a binary classifier on the survival status of passengers from the infamous Titanic Oceanliner tragedy.

+Linear modeling - Cars:

+This script uses the "mtcars" data set to illustrate the creation of a linear regression model.
+We also analyze the primary assumptions of linear modeling.

 Logistic Regression: